 To comply with NYS Medication Guidelines, school nurses are not permitted to dispense ANY medication to students without an order from your child's physician.
 This includes all over-the-counter medications such as Tylenol, Motrin or Advil, allergy medications (Benadryl), cough drops as well as asthma inhalers.

 Please have your child's physician complete a medication authorization form for each medication to be given.
-(Please note, there are separate forms for elementary and middle/high school.)

 A parent must deliver the medication in the original, correctly labeled pharmacy container to the school office or nursing office personnel.

 Changes to the NYS Education Law require Doctors to include BMI (Body Mass Index) and related Weight Status Category on the mandated School Physical Exams.
 BMI and Weight Status Category are based on your child’s current height and weight.

 The Weight Status Category provides us with information regarding your child’s BMI-for-age percentile, for example, less than 5th percentile, 25th percentile, 50th percentile, etc. This information allows us to know if your child’s weight is in a healthy range.

 NYS Department of Health mandates our district to take part in a BMI/Weight Status Category Survey.
 We will not be submitting any personal student information on the survey.
 Names will be withheld.
 We will only be sending tallied Weight Status Category information which will help health officials develop programs that make it easier for children to be healthier.